Presenting at AMOS With Dr. Hanspeter Schaub and Mark

 Generalization: mixed LEO/MEO/GEO

-With a target mix of ~50% LEO, 30% MEO, and 20% GEO, a policy trained on LEO still performs well.
-It re-uses the same resource-management reflexes—bank energy in eclipse, favor visible targets with short-term symmetry advantage, and schedule downlink bursts—so it continues to deliver timely imagery in the mixed environment.
+With a target mix of around 50% LEO, 30% MEO, and 20% GEO, a policy trained on LEO still performs well.
+It reuses resource-management behavior and remains effective at selecting valid opportunities and scheduling downlink actions in the mixed environment.

 Short visual summary from the AVS Lab YouTube channel.